We Did It. Did you ever think about what are the best mini-vacations – here’s what we did?

 Because of the shallower water and narrower channel we decided to motor the 8 km upriver to the lake.

-Dropped anchor just off from the main route to grab a bit of lunch, had a beer and swim then we finally raised the sails and we were on our way for a great time with some fantastic sailing.
-The sailing was mostly tacking back and forth across the lake.
+Dropped anchor to grab a bit of lunch, and a swim then we finally raised the sails and we were off for a great time with some fantastic sailing.

-It was a very hot day and out of necessity we would douse the sails and have a periodic swim.
+It was extremely hot and out of necessity, we would occasionally douse the sails for a periodic swim.

-We sailed past Douglas Harbour which was the plan to drop anchor in a cove up the lake further however the winds were acting up and we thought it best to just drop anchor in Douglas Harbour just to make sure we are there to pick up the grandkids lunchtime the next day.
+We sailed past Douglas Harbour which was the plan to drop anchor in a cove up the lake further however the winds were acting up and we thought it best to head for Douglas Harbour to make sure we are there to pick up the grandkids the next day.

 That turned out to be a good decision because the wind became very strong and not blowing in our favour.
 With both sails up we were still going backwards.